 The real estate exam will test your knowledge and ability to retain the information you learned throughout your pre-license course and your ability to perform under pressure.
 Here are some real estate exam tips to use during your upcoming test:

 On the final day, you need to be well-rested and calm.
 An article published in Forbes emphasizes that while it’s essential to look over notes before an exam, doing so under pressure can cause more harm than good.

 2. Use Flashcards or Short Notes

-If you miss a couple of definitions here and there while reviewing your note cards, don’t freak out.
-Just keep them in a pile and look them over once more before your exam.
-The goal of the note cards isn’t to study, but to get you in a rhythm to take on your real estate exam.
+Don't freak out if you miss a couple of definitions here and there while reviewing your note cards.
+Just keep them in a pile and look them over before your exam.
+The goal of the notecards isn’t to study but to get you in a rhythm to take your real estate exam.